Kvasirs/MILES/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 MILES is a multilingual text simplifier inspired by LSBert - A lexical simplification approach proposed by Qiang et al. in 2018.
-Unlike LSBert, MiLeS makes use of the bert-base-multilingual-uncased model, as well as language-agnostic approaches to complex word identification (CWI) and candidate ranking.
+Unlike LSBert, MILES makes use of the bert-base-multilingual-uncased model, as well as language-agnostic approaches to complex word identification (CWI) and candidate ranking.

-### Language Support

-MILES currently supports 22 languages:
+MILES currently supports 22 languages: Arabic, Bulgarian, Catalan, Czech, Danish, Dutch, English, Finnish, French, German, Hungarian, Indonesian, Italian, Norwegian, Polish, Portuguese, Romanian, Russian, Spanish, Swedish, Turkish, and Ukranian.

-* Arabic
-* Bulgarian
-* Catalan
-* Czech
-* Danish
-* Dutch
-* English
-* Finnish
-* French
-* German
-* Hungarian
-* Indonesian
-* Italian
-* Norwegian
-* Polish
-* Portuguese
-* Romanian
-* Russian
-* Spanish
-* Swedish
-* Turkish
-* Ukranian

 ### Prerequisites